 After excelling at her Master’s program, Chinelo was among a few candidates selected from hundreds of applicants to become a Pediatric Fellow at Atrium Health, Charlotte, NC.
 The fellowship program was a 1-year intensive learning adventure, where she obtained first-hand observational experience in several pediatric-specific specialties, outside of primary care.
 Chinelo's capstone project was a poster titled "Don't Call Me Mid-Level," a research work that focused on the consequences of using degrading labels in referring to Advanced Practice Nurses and Physician's Assistants.
 To crown off her achievements during that year, she was selected by her peers to represent the cohort as their graduating class speaker.

 As the Founder of Nurse On Purpose, Chinelo aims to challenge and reform media stereotypes of nursing; this mission is at the heart of her drive.
 On her journey to becoming a nurse, she recognized that the reason her closest relatives and associates were unenthusiastic about her decision to pursue nursing was due to the undervaluation of nurses in society.
-“Be a doctor instead” or “you’re too pretty/smart to be a nurse,” were just a few of the deprecatory remarks some would make, while meaning to be complimentary.
+“Become a doctor instead” and “you’re too pretty/smart to be a nurse,” were just a few of the deprecatory remarks some would make, while meaning to be complimentary.

 As a native of Nigeria, Chinelo is aware of how far nurses still have to go in order to elevate nursing practice in other parts of the world.
 She recognizes that the action of upholding the nursing profession begins internally.
 According to her, "the way we dress, present and carry ourselves, our wealth of skill and knowledge, the ability to add value, our confidence, compassion and sense of professional-worth, all play a role in how nurses are perceived as a body."